rpothin/PowerPlatform-ALM-With-GitHub-Template/README.md

 ## 💡 Inspiration

-I would like to thank the open-source projects below that helped me find some ideas on how to organize this project.
+We would like to thank the open-source projects below that helped me find some ideas on how to organize this project.

 - [budibase](https://github.com/Budibase/budibase/) - for the inspiration for the format of this README
 - [all-contributors](https://github.com/all-contributors/all-contributors) - for making easier the management of the contributors list
 - [keep-a-changelog](https://github.com/olivierlacan/keep-a-changelog) - for the inspiratation for the management of the changelog
-- [contributor_covenant](https://github.com/EthicalSource/contributor_covenant) - for the amazing "CONTRIBUTING.md" template they provide
+- [contributor_covenant](https://github.com/EthicalSource/contributor_covenant) - for the amazing **CONTRIBUTING.md** template they provide
 - [coe-starter-kit](https://github.com/microsoft/coe-starter-kit) & [coe-alm-accelerator-templates](https://github.com/microsoft/coe-alm-accelerator-templates) - for all the solutions and best practices shared around ALM for Power Platform development